open-policy-agent/opa/docs/docs/envoy/performance.md

 - **App Only**

-In this case, requests are sent directly to the application ie. no Envoy and OPA in the request path.
+In this case, requests are sent directly to the application i.e. no Envoy and OPA in the request path.

 - **App and Envoy**

-In this case, OPA is not included in the request path but Envoy is (ie. [Envoy External Authorization API](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/ext_authz_filter.html) disabled).
+In this case, OPA is not included in the request path but Envoy is (i.e. [Envoy External Authorization API](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/ext_authz_filter.html) disabled).

 - **App, Envoy and OPA (NOP policy)**